-Because we are a "controlled company" within the meaning of Nasdaq's corporate governance standards, we are not required to, and do not, have a nominating and corporate governance committee.
-If and when we are no longer a "controlled company", we will be required to establish a nominating and corporate governance committee.
-We anticipate that such a nominating and corporate governance committee would consist of three directors who will be "independent" under the rules of the SEC, subject to the permitted "phase-in" period pursuant to the rules of Nasdaq.
-Upon formation of a nominating and corporate governance committee, we would expect to adopt a nominating and corporate governance committee charter defining the committee's primary duties in a manner consistent with the rules of the SEC and Nasdaq standards.
+Because are a "controlled company" within the meaning of the Nasdaq corporate governance standards, we are not required to have, and do not currently have, a nominating and corporate governance committee.

+If and when we are no longer a "controlled company" within the meaning of the corporate governance standards of Nasdaq, we will be required to establish a nominating and corporate governance committee.
+We anticipate that such a nominating and corporate governance committee would consist of three directors who will be "independent" under the rules of the SEC, subject to the permitted "phase-in" period pursuant to Nasdaq rules.